isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The process of classification is conducted in five steps.
 The first step is to assess an incoming packet and assign it to zero or more classes.
 The second step is to choose a subnet, possibly based on the class information.
+When the incoming packet is in the "DROP" special class it is dropped and an information message logged.
 The next step is to evaluate class expressions depending on the built-in "KNOWN"/"UNKNOWN" classes after host reservation lookup, using them for pool selection and assigning classes from host reservations.
 The list of required classes is then built and each class